Thank you! I loved writing Mrs. Lincoln's Dressmaker, so I'm delighted that you loved reading it. My historical novels include:

 - The Loyal Union Sampler from Elm Creek Quilts (August 2013)

 The decision to include illustrations or photographs in a novel is entirely up to the publisher.
-As the author I have no say in the matter.
-Beginning with The Runaway Quilt, my publishers have provided pictures of the quilts on illustrated endpapers of the hardcover editions.
-Photos of these and the other quilts are also featured on this web site in the Quilts Gallery.
-An eight page photo insert featuring important quilts from the series will be provided in An Elm Creek Quilts Companion as well.
+From The Runaway Quilt through The Giving Quilt, my publishers have provided pictures of the quilts or quilt blocks on illustrated endpapers of the hardcover editions.
+Photos of these and the other quilts are also featured on this website in the Quilts Gallery.
+An eight page photo insert featuring important quilts from the series is provided in An Elm Creek Quilts Companion as well.

 The movie rights to all of my books are available, but at this time, no production company has purchased them.